- What Causes Pain In Cats?

 It can be very disheartening to discover your cat is in pain.
 However, thankfully, there are a few ways you can help to relieve it.
-While you can sometimes use over-the-counter medications with a vet’s approval, there are also many natural anti inflammatory for cats pain relief methods, such as CBD oil and turmeric.
+While you can sometimes use over-the-counter medications with a vet’s approval, there are also many relieving products such as CBD oil and turmeric.
 If you find your cat is in pain, definitely keep the tips mentioned above in mind.
 They will ensure you can help your cat get instant relief but in a safe way.

 Dr. Ivana Vukasinovic

 Ivana Vukasinovic grew up in Serbia and attended the University of Belgrade where she received a degree in Veterinary medicine in 2012 and later completed surgical residency working mostly with livestock.
 Her first year of practice was split between busy small animal practice and emergency clinic, and after two more years of treating many different species of animals, she opened her own veterinary pharmacy where an interest in canine and feline nutrition emerged with an accent on fighting animal obesity.
 In her free time, she acts as a foster parent for stray animals before their adoption, likes to read SF books and making salted caramel cookies.